frezazadeh/LLM-Like-Llama/README.md

 ## 🔗 Step 1: Tokenizer Preparation

-Create a file named wiki.txt and add the your content (tetx) to it.
+Create a file named wiki.txt and add the your content (text) to it.
 Before training the model, you must prepare the tokenizer:

 ```bash
 python tokenizer.py